 The Noncredit Lab provides several services, which include: computer laboratory and tutoring.
 Popular software programs utilized are Microsoft Office and PLATO.
 PLATO is an interactive and comprehensive program covering a wide variety of subjects including Mathematics, English, Life and Physical Science, Social Studies, and Life and Career Skills.

-The Noncredit Office is located in F9-101 on the ELAC Main Campus from Monday to Thursday, 8:00am to 1:00pm.
-We also have an office at the ELAC Rosemead Center in RC 2 from Monday to Friday, 8:00am to 5:00pm.
-See the campus map for the exact location.
+The Noncredit Office is located in the A-4 Bungalow on the ELAC Main Campus.
+The office is open Monday to Friday from 8:00am to 5:00pm.
 For further information, contact the Noncredit Department at (323) 260-8174.